ArdentLabs/bootcamp-fall-2017/week2/README.md

 }
 ```

-This would definately save us the trouble of passing the instance of the class
+This saves us the trouble of passing an instance of the class to a
-to a function.
-Now we can just call `getArea()` directly from the class instace!
+function, and now we can just call `getArea()` directly from the class instance.

 ```js
 > const shapes = [new Square(7), new Circle(2), new Square(4)];